DTI is a self-owned and not-for-profit institution working for technologically-based progress. Numerous testing laboratories support this effort.

 Their role will be to establish a smart energy supply concept and a roadmap towards a fossile free airport.

-is the national center for aerospace, energy and transportation research of Germany.
+DLR is the German national center for aerospace, energy and transportation research.
 The centre is

 operating within research and development work in aeronautics, space, energy, transport and security.

-They will be working with measurements to support deployment and utilization of SAF.
+They will be working with measurements to support deployment and utilisation of SAF.

 is the global trade association of airlines.
 Their 290 members comprise 82 % of total air traffic.
 IATA